 Substitute Status Changed to Full Time Employee: An employee who served as a substitute employee in the same position to which the employee is later appointed by the Board, and where such substitute service immediately precedes such appointment, shall be paid retroactively at the employee's contracted salary rate for such substitute service.
 Retroactive pay shall include paid holidays and accrual of sick leave days.
 Days worked in such substitute status shall count toward seniority and toward experience credit.
-The Contract Administration Committee shall discuss a process to review the termination of probationary employees.

 - F. Supplementary pay positions: shall be those as set forth in Appendix F, which is attached to and incorporated in this Agreement.
 Employees assigned to such positions shall be paid in accordance with said Appendix and all other provisions of this Agreement.
 The seven and one-half (7 1/2) hour day shall apply to the basic salary schedule only.
-Employees drawing supplemental pay or pay higher than the basic schedule may be assigned hours beyond the basic seven and one-half (7 1/2) hour day when such assignment is in the work area for which the supplement is paid. - 1.
-Appendix F of this contract provides for supplements for department heads at high schools.
-Department heads employed at the District's technical centers shall have their supplement prorated over 242 work days or over the payroll selection option made annually. - 2.
-Qualifications: To receive the supplements for department head or team leader, a bargaining unit employee must meet the minimum requirements contained in the affected job descriptions.
+Employees drawing supplemental pay or pay higher than the basic schedule may be assigned hours beyond the basic seven and one-half (7 1/2) hour day when such assignment is in the work area for which the supplement is paid. - Appendix F of this contract provides for supplements for department heads at high schools.
+Department heads employed at the District's technical centers shall have their supplement prorated over 242 work days or over the payroll selection option made annually. - Qualifications: To receive the supplements for department head or team leader, a bargaining unit employee must meet the minimum requirements contained in the affected job descriptions.
 However, an employee may receive the full supplement and not meet one (1) or more at the minimum job qualifications if: - a.
 The member(s) of the team/department who meet all the qualifications decline to run or accept the nomination to the position. - b.
 No one in the team/department meets the minimum job qualifications.